-The New Orleans Police Department's traffic division will conduct a sobriety checkpoint tonight in the "Uptown area," the department said in a news release.
+The New Orleans Police Department will conduct a sobriety checkpoint Friday, September 21, the department said in a press release.

 The checkpoint, manned by the NOPD's Traffic Division, will take place in an undisclosed area somewhere in Orleans Parish beginning at approximately 9 p.m., and will last until about 5 a.m.
 Saturday morning, the department said.